zendframework/zf2-documentation/docs/languages/en/modules/zend.filter.strip-tags.rst

 .. _zend.filter.set.striptags.allowadvanceattributes:

-Allowing Advance Defined Tags with Attributes
+Allowing Advanced Defined Tags with Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can pass the allowed tags with their attributes in a single array to the constructor.